bsml320/Scupa/README.md

 By default, Scupa outputs a Seurat object with the updated metadata.
 Each cell type has 4-6 polarization states.
 For each polarization state, Scupa outputs the following variables for all cells:

-1. the polarization scores (range 0-1).
+1. polarization scores (range 0-1).
 Larger scores indicate stronger polarization.
 2. p-values. p=0.05 should serve as a good threshold for identifying significantly polarized cells in most datasets.
 3. adjusted p-values using BH procedure.